ErniW/Arduino-distance-sensors-comparison/README.md

 - *VL53L3CX pins aren't 5V compatible.
 Pololu board has voltage regulator but they wrote that XSHUT and GPIO1 aren't level-shifted.*
 - *TODO: add calibration code.*

-## APDS-9930
+## APDS-9960
-Measurement distance is up to 100mm (in my opinion it's up to 150mm), however the **measurements are raw density values not distance units.**
+Measurement distance is up to 100mm (in my opinion it's up to 150mm), however the **measurements are raw IR light density values not distance units.**

 It can measure up/down/left/right gestures and near/far when using proximity data.

 ### Notes:
-- **Sensor operates in 3.3V logic, do not connect to 5V.
+- **Sensor operates in 3.3V logic, do not connect VCC to 5V.
 SDA and SCL will work on 5V however it's not recommended (you can use logic-level converter).**
 - *There are libraries from Adafruit, Sparkfun and Arduino.
 Their example code looks similar.
-Some of them use interrupts so you can respond immediately whenever an event occurs instead of polling for it.* **Sparkfun library includes near/far gesture based on hand distance.**
+Some of them use interrupts so you can respond immediately whenever an event occurs instead of polling for it.* **Sparkfun library includes near/far gesture based on hand distance but Arduino library looks like is not blocking the main loop.**
+- *Within the libraries it seems that measuring proximity and gestures doesn't play well with each other.*
+- **PAJ7620U2** *seems to be an alternative, it computes the gesture internally?*